barnabywalker/bioregionalisation/README.md

 Network-based clustering first puts the species and sites into a bipartite graph.
 The species and sites form two sets of nodes with no direct edges between nodes of the same site - no site-to-site edges and no species-to-species edges.
 So sites nodes are linked through the species that they share.

-This has some nice properties, for instance if you take the square of the network's adjacency matrix you get the species co-occurrence matrix and a matrix with number number of shared species between sites.
+This has some nice properties, for instance if you take the square of the network's adjacency matrix you get the species co-occurrence matrix and a matrix with the number of shared species between sites.

-But for clustering the main method that has been used is the Infomaps method that uses [the map equation](https://www.mapequation.org/assets/publications/EurPhysJ2010Rosvall.pdf).
+But for clustering the main method that has been used is the Infomap method that uses [the map equation](https://www.mapequation.org/assets/publications/EurPhysJ2010Rosvall.pdf).

-The map equation is a measure of how optimally a network is encoded.
-By grouping the nodes in a network into modules (clusters), you can decrease the detail needed to encode the nodes within each module.
-However, as you increase the number of modules you need a more complex code to describe moving between the modules.
-So it is a balance between the within-module and between-module complexity.
+The map equation is a measure of the amount of information needed to encode flow on a network given a partition of the network into modules (clusters).
+Flow is modelled by a random walker that moves between linked nodes, and the map equation is a sum that balances the complexity of the model (the information needed to encode movements _between_ modules) with the complexity of the data given the model (the information needed to encode movements _within_ modules).

-The Infomap algorithm is a fast way of sampling how much time you would spend in each area of a network if you were taking a random walk through it.
-Areas where you'd spend a lot of time are areas where the sites have lots of shared species (lots of links).
-These are grouped in modules (clusters), as a way of minimising the map equation.
+Infomap is an algorithm that searches for the modules that minimises the map equation.
+These modules capture areas where the random walker tend to spend a relatively long time before leaving.
+In this case, it means areas with lots of shared species.

 **Advantages:**

-  * Not coupled to geographical distance so much?
+  * Not coupled to geographical distance
   * Gives more weight to species that only occur at one or a few sites
   * Aligns closely with opinion-based bioregions
   * [Nice web app](https://bioregions.mapequation.org/)